Robust walking based on MPC with viability guarantees: Results and Discussion

 \subsubsection{Computational delay}

 Solving an iLQG problem rather than a traditional instantaneous inverse dynamics problem (a QP) for the whole-body controller comes at the price of a higher computational cost \cite{koenemann2015whole}.
 Here we try to quantify how this delay would affect the performance of our control pipeline.
-We carry out three tests: walking with a velocity of $v = 0.8 m/s$, stepping in place with $v = 0 m/s$, and balancing on two feet.
-We include a constant time delay in our simulations to explore the maximum delay that the robot can tolerate without falling down (Table \ref{tab:s2c1-max-delay-actuator-properties}), and also to examine the effect of the slow MPC cost weights on this maximum time delay for various walking velocities.
+We carry out walking simulations with three different velocities, i.e. $v = 0, \, 0.4, \, 0.8$ m/s.
+We include a constant time delay in our simulations to explore the maximum delay that the robot can tolerate without falling down (Fig.~\ref{fig:s2c1-max-delay-actuator-properties}), and also to examine the effect of the slow MPC cost weights on this maximum time delay for various walking velocities.
 We have taken this computational delay $\tau$ into account in our simulation by applying the predicted control input based on the measurement at $t_i-\tau$ for the current time $t_i$.

-As expected, larger walking velocities need faster control loops (Table \ref{tab:s2c1-max-delay-actuator-properties}).
+As expected, larger walking velocities need faster control loops (Fig.~\ref{fig:s2c1-max-delay-actuator-properties}(top,left)).
 We can also observe that the maximum time delay depends on the slow MPC cost weights; therefore, finding proper cost weights can increase the robustness to computational delay.
-For some sets of weights (the second and third rows of Table \ref{tab:s2c1-max-delay-actuator-properties}) the maximum time delay is the same for all the velocities because the weights result in walking velocities close to zero.
-Also, selecting higher cost weights does not always guarantee further robustness (comparing the second and third rows of Table \ref{tab:s2c1-max-delay-actuator-properties}).
-Based on the results reported for a state-of-the-art solver \cite{mastalli2019crocoddyl}, we would have roughly a computational delay of 25 $ms$ which, based on our analyses, seems to be tolerable for real robot experiments.
+For some sets of weights (Set2 and Set3 of Fig.~\ref{fig:s2c1-max-delay-actuator-properties}) the maximum time delay is the same for all the velocities because the weights result in walking velocities close to zero.
+Also, selecting higher cost weights does not always guarantee further robustness (comparing the results of Set2 and Set3 in Fig.~\ref{fig:s2c1-max-delay-actuator-properties}).
+It is interesting also to observe that Approach II does not improve robustness with respect to computational delay at low and medium walking velocities ($v = 0, \, 0.4$ m/s).
+Based on the results reported for a state-of-the-art solver \cite{mastalli2019crocoddyl}, we would have roughly a computational delay of 25 ms which, based on our analyses, seems to be tolerable for real robot experiments.